cortex-js/cortexjs.io/src/_pages/mathlive-guide-static.md

 render your element after the page has been loaded.
 This is a recursive call that will be applied to `element` and all its children.

-It is possible to call `renderMathInElement()` and `renderMathInDocument` on elements and documents that have already been rendered, in which case they will be rendered again.
-This is useful if something in the environment changes that could require the layout to be updated.
+To render again elements or a whole document that has already been rendered, call  `renderMathInElement()` and `renderMathInDocument()` again.
+This is useful when a change in the environment requires the layout to be updated.

-The `renderMathInElement()` and `renderMathInDocument()` functions take an optional `options` object which can be used to customize their
+To customize the behavior of the `renderMathInElement()` and `renderMathInDocument()` functions pass an optional `options` object literal:
-behavior:

 - `skipTags`: an array of tag names whose content will not be scanned for delimiters